PhiLFitters/kafe2/README.rst

 models.
 The numeric aspects are handled using the scientific Python stack (numpy, scipy, ...).
 Visualization of the data and the estimated model are provided by matplotlib.

-.. note:: kafe2 is still in development and not yet ready for production
-          use.

 ============